2023 Austrian Grand Prix Weekend Information

 WHAT HAS CHANGED AT THE CIRCUIT SINCE LAST YEAR?

-There are no changes from last year to the DRS zones at the 2023 Austrian Grand Prix.
-There are three detection points and three activation zones.
-The activation zones are on the main straight, on the run up to Turns 2 and 3 and on the straight between Turns 3 and 4.
+It’s yet to be announced how many DRS zones there will be at the 2024 Austrian Grand Prix.
+Last year, there were three detection points and three activation zones.
+The activation zones were on the main straight, on the run up to Turns 2 and 3 and on the straight between Turns 3 and 4.

 RED BULL RING TRACK GUIDE